448 pages, including 28 illustrations, map, bibliography and index.

 Story of the American West

-"The book weaves the quintessential elements of the mythic West into a highly readable story.
-This non-fiction version of Michener's Centennial is comparable to the novel in poignant detail and narrative scope."
+"The book weaves the essential elements of the mythic West into a highly readable story.
+This non-fiction version of Michener's Centennial is comparable to the novel in poignant detail and narative scope."

 $26.95